If there is a severe weather warning or you see/hear threatening weather you should:

 Please note: We will NOT send a message to voice phone numbers.
 This makes it possible to send early morning or late night notifications while minimizing disruption to you and your emergency contacts.

 2) WBZ 1030 (AM) Radio and WBZ-TV Channel 4 Television - WBZ News Radio will read the list of school cancelations twice per hour during Storm Center operation and also during the local news updates on the CBS The Early Show Program.
-The full list of cancelations is also available on line at www.wbz.com and www.wbztv.com.
+The full list of cancelations is also available on line at wbznewsradio.iheart.com and boston.cbslocal.com.

 7 News broadcasts on Channel 7 (WHDH) and on Channel 56 (CW) — Cancelations will be displayed during local news updates.
 A full list of cancelations is also available online at www.whdh.com.

-FOX25 News.
-Cancelations will be displayed during newscasts and on the website (www.fox25boston.com).
+Boston 25 News.
+Cancelations will be displayed during newscasts and on the website (www.boston25news.com).

 Every effort will be made to ensure that a Simmons University closure is made beginning with the 6:35 A.M. newscast.
 Members of the community who commute from long distances are advised to delay their departure from home until complete cancelation information is available.